julienRactM/ruban-rose/to_do_next.md

 # DONE

+On the app in Optimization Status while using optuna, the title for metrics and params (Trial	Recall	Specificity	AUC-ROC	MCC	Parameters) are written in white on a whitish background so they currently aren't visible, can you fix this ?

+---

 fix the way Training Mode Manual Training & Hyperparameter Optimization is displayed on the app, it currently breaks on the page, input can be prettified too